moonbaselabs/moonbaselabs/source/_posts/building-software-that-matters.md

 We want to give nonprofits the tools that built Netflix and Amazon.
 We want good to scale.
 Empowered teachers, diverse entrepreneurs, stronger leaders: those missions are now our mission.
 We build software to empower the doers; our analytics tools create context for progress.

 Our team wants to be the change we see in the world.
-It’s why Nic is on the board of [DevICT](https://devict.org) and why Ted co-founded a non-profit, [Eight Oaks](https://www.8oaks.org).
+It’s why Nic is on the board of [DevICT](https://devict.org) and why Ted co-founded a nonprofit, [Eight Oaks](https://www.8oaks.org).
 It’s why Benny and Christian contribute to [VoteLocal](https://votelocalks.org), an open source project that helps people vote.
 We care about our community.
 We want to help.

 Want to learn more about our work with nonprofits?
 [Check out our nonprofit case studies](/nonprofits).